ucla-imls-open-sci/lc-multilingual-search-discovery-system/episodes/web-app.md

 The first technological hurtle is the fact that a Google Sheet is not automatically set up like a database.
 We will do this in three steps:
 1. Create a Google App Script file that uses the Google Sheets API.
-2. Write a script in the file that wraps all data up in a JSON.
+2. Write a script in that file that wraps up all the data in our spreadsheet in JSON.
 3. Launch our script as a web app, which creates a unique API endpoint for our data and will permit our website to get that data and bring it to the user’s browser.

 An API is a set of protocols that delivers data to a website.
 We want our site to receive the data in our spreadsheet as JSON (JavaScript Object Notation), which is a text-based data format to transmit data objects between a web server and a client-side application.

-When we talk about server-side, we are talking about operations that happen in the database on the servers.
-When we talk about client-side, we are talking about operations that occur in the user’s browser.
+When we talk about **server-side**, we are talking about operations that happen in the database on the servers.
+When we talk about **client-side**, we are talking about operations that occur in the user’s browser.

-To activate the Google Sheet API and transform our Spreadsheet into JSON data requires creating a Google App Script file.
+Activating the Google Sheet API and transforming our Spreadsheet into JSON data requires that we create a Google App Script file.

 In a Google Drive folder, make a copy of our [LACLI Sample Data](https://docs.google.com/spreadsheets/d/19pTiNUP_PqqX0FlzMeEd5aZRWUj6lt9VU4SCwEm1f5I/edit?usp=sharing) spreadsheet.
-In this folder you'll also create a Google App Script File and name it Convert Sheet to JSON.
+In this same folder, we'll create a Google App Script file and name it `Convert Sheet to JSON`.
 This video will show you how to create the file and add the Google Sheets API under Services:

 <iframe src="https://drive.google.com/file/d/1WScfIWv2PFTf4IoY_Z01r3qIUa194Muk/preview" width="640" height="480" allow="autoplay"></iframe>